 As mentioned, the API provides the ability to select the timing reference.
 This selects the PPS that is used by internal circuitry.
 The API provides the user the ability to select the timing reference.
 This is envisioned to be used primarily in Internal, Internal Static, and External reference modes when a user has connected an active 1-PPS signal to the 1PPS MMCX input.
 The selection of External 10MHz reference with a phase aligned 1-PPS External Input will provide users the most reliable method of synchronizing multiple transceivers in a system.

 Using the REF group of the API, the user is able to synchronize and set the local time base of the AVS-4000.
-This allows the user to specify the UTC and load the time base with the specified integer second portion of the correct UTC on the internal PPS, timing reference, the user has selected.
+This allows the user to specify the UTC and load the time base with the specified integer second portion of the correct UTC on the internal PPS timing reference, the user has selected.
 This time base operates at a 2-times the frequency of the Master.SampleRate set in the system.
 This is equivalent to 2-times the AD9364 RX and TX sample rate.
 This provides a high-resolution time base that is used to control transceiver operations.
 The resolution of this time base also provides the ability to provide high resolution timestamping.

 4.3 RF Frontend Description